 As a consequence of the customs union with the EU since 1995 and the ongoing EU pre-accession process and IMF (International Monetary Fund) Stand-by Agreement, the economic legislative environment is in progressive alignment with the main policies and standards of the EU.

 The resolute implementation of the economic program not only heals the short-term imbalances in the economy, but also rapidly improves the business environment via constructing a sound premise for sustainable growth.
-Turkish economy has recorded a very high growth rate in 2011 with GNP increasing 8,5% and GDP 8.9%.
-Per capita GNP has increased from 3,383 USD in 2003 to 10,444 USD in 2011.
+Turkish economy has recorded a very high growth rate until 2014 with GNP increasing 8,5% and GDP 8.9%, then in 2015 it was by 4%.
+Per capita GNP has increased from 3,383 USD in 2003 to 9,261 USD in 2015, reaching its highest in 2010 with 15.079 USD.
 As a member of the G-20, Turkey became the third-fastest-growing country after China and Argentina.

 Turkey's exports to the EU25 - 2003: 23.3 billion Euro